 What can you expect from flap reconstruction at BRCA?

 At BRCA, our surgeons work closely with patients to develop a care plan that begins during the acute phase of their care, reducing delays in reconstruction and improving outcomes.
-By choosing flap reconstruction, patients can expect a more natural appearance and feel, and a lower risk of tissue rejection and other complications.
+By choosing flap reconstruction, patients can expect a more natural appearance and feel, and a lower risk of tissue rejection and other risks or complications.
+When you choose BRCA, you'll have our team of dedicated medical professionals on your side.
+Our surgeons are fully committed to your health, providing comprehensive support and ensuring your recovery is as short and comfortable as possible.

 Types of flap reconstruction: